Art and Photography

 Staff

-The Art Department has 3 full members of staff.
-Mr Jessop is Head of Department.
-Miss Foy and Mrs Banks are full time members of staff.
-Each member of staff teaches from S1 to S6.
+The Art Department has two members of staff.
+Mr Jessop is Head of Department, and he is supported by Mrs Banks.
+Both members of staff teach a range of classes from S1 to S6.

 BGE Art and Design

 In the BGE, students who take Art and Design are learning the practical and theoretical skills they will need for SQA courses they will take in S4.
-They will learn key drawing, painting, ceramic and printmaking skills they will use for National 4 and 5 but also the key visual elements they will need to know for the written paper in S4.
-Each term, students will learn about artists and designers, and they will analyse their work using terms, vocabulary, and the point, explain and evaluate exam technique they will use in S4.
+They will learn key drawing, painting, and printmaking skills they will use for National 4 and 5 but also learning the key visual elements they will need to know for the written paper in S4.
+Each term, students will learn about artists and designers, and they will analyse their work using artistic terms and the point, explain and evaluate exam technique they will use in S4.

 BGE Photography and Fashion and Textiles

-In S3, students also have the opportunity to take an NPA award in Photography as well as a National 4 in Fashion and Textiles.
-Both are introductory courses and give the chance for students to learn new practical and theoretical skills.
-They are portfolio-based courses where students will research, develop and produce a final piece on topics outlined in the course.
+In S3, students also have the opportunity to take an NPA award in Photography.
+This is an introductory course and give the chance for students to learn new practical and theoretical skills.
+It is a portfolio-based course where students will research, develop and produce final photographs based on topics outlined in the course.

 Senior Phase